ZhenZHAO/zhenzhao.github.io/_pages/cv.md

 Education
 ======
-- Ph.D. in Computer Science, University of Sydney, Australia, 2023 (expected)
+- Ph.D. in Computer Science, University of Sydney, Australia, 2024
 - M.S. in Computer Science, Georgia Institute of Technology, USA, 2021
 - M.S. in Electrical and Computer Engineering, University of Manitoba, Canada, 2017
 - B.S. in Telecommunication Engineering, Guilin University of Electronic Technology, China, 2013